Conditional predictive inference for stable algorithms: Introduction

 \subsubsection{Conformal prediction}

-A strand of literature that has emerged from the early ideas of non-parametric tolerance regions, but is more prominent within the machine learning community than the statistics community, is called conformal prediction \citep[][]{Vovk99, Vovk05, Vovk09}.
+A strand of literature which has emerged from the early ideas of non-parametric tolerance regions, but which is more prominent within the machine learning community than the statistics community, is called conformal prediction \citep[][]{Vovk99, Vovk05, Vovk09}.
 Conformal prediction is a very flexible general framework for construction of prediction regions that can be used in conjunction with any learning algorithm.
-The general idea is to construct a pivotal $p$-value $\pi(y)$ to test $H_0: y_0=y$ based on the sample $T_n$ and $x_0$ and to invert the test to obtain a prediction region for $y_0$, i.e., $PR_\alpha = \{y: \pi(y)\ge \alpha\}$.
+The general idea is to construct a pivotal $p$-value $\pi(y_\star)$ to test $H_\star: y_0=y_\star$ based on the sample $T_n$ and $x_0$, for each possible value $y_\star$ of $y_0$, and to invert the test to obtain a prediction region for $y_0$, i.e., $PR = \{y: \pi(y)\ge \alpha\}$.
 The method was primarily designed for an on-line learning setup \citep[cf.][]{Vovk09}, but has recently been popularized in the statistics community by \citet{Lei13, Lei16} and \citet{Lei14}, who study it as a batch method.
-Aside from their flexibility, conformal prediction methods have the advantage that they are valid in finite samples, in the sense that the unconditional coverage probability $P^{n+1}(y_0\in PR_\alpha)$ is no less than the nominal level $1-\alpha$, provided only that the feature-response pairs $(x_0,y_0), (x_1,y_1), \dots, (x_n,y_n)$ are exchangeable.
-On the other hand, their practical implementation is not so straight forward, because for the test inversion, the $p$-value $\pi$ has to be evaluated on a grid of possible $y$ values, which is especially tricky if the conformal prediction region is not an interval (see \citet{Chen17} and \citet{Lei17} for further discussion of these issues).
-Moreover, it is not clear if the classical conformal methods can also provide a form of conditional validity.
-In \citet{Vovk12}, a version of conformal prediction was presented that achieves also a certain type of (approximate) conditional validity.
-However, the method relies on a sample splitting idea, which usually makes the prediction region unnecessarily wide (see Sections~\ref{sec:SS} and \ref{sec:naive} for further discussion of sample splitting techniques).
+Aside from their flexibility, conformal prediction methods have the advantage that they are valid in finite samples, in the sense that the unconditional coverage probability $\P(y_0\in PR)$ is no less than the nominal level $1-\alpha$, provided only that the feature-response pairs $(x_0,y_0), (x_1,y_1), \dots, (x_n,y_n)$ are exchangeable.
+On the other hand, their practical implementation is not so straight forward, because, for the test inversion, the $p$-value $\pi$ has to be evaluated on a grid of possible $y$ values, which is especially tricky if the conformal prediction region is not an interval \citep[see][for further discussion of these issues]{Chen17,Lei17}.
+Moreover, it is not clear if the classical conformal methods can also provide training conditional validity.
+In \citet{Vovk12}, a version of conformal prediction was presented that achieves also a certain type of (approximate) training conditional validity.
+However, the method relies on a sample splitting idea, which usually makes the prediction region unnecessarily wide (see Subsection~\ref{sec:SS} as well as Subsection~\ref{sec:naive} in the supplement for further discussion of sample splitting techniques).
+A different version of conditional validity (conditioning on $x_0$), is discussed in \citet{Barber19} (see also Remark~\ref{rem:ObjValid} in the supplement).